 Libraries are not required to allow protests inside the library.
 Public libraries, and publicly funded school and academic libraries that open their facilities to the public, should have written policies that address disruptive behavior, including any protest inside the library that interferes with patrons’ quiet use and enjoyment of the library.
-Publicly funded school and academic libraries that open their facilities for use by the public are considered to be a designated public forum.
-Strict scrutiny will apply to any restrictions placed on access.
+Publicly funded school and academic libraries that open their facilities for use by the public are considered to be designated public forums, and strict scrutiny will apply to any restrictions placed on access.
 Libraries should contact their local government agencies or legal counsel if they have further questions about specific local requirements.

 Security for programs and events

 We’ve decided to hire security for an event.
 Who is responsible for paying the cost?

 If an outside group is renting or using space for an event, the library could require them to pay the cost of security.
 This requirement should be spelled out in the approved usage of space policy, and be applicable to any person or group reserving the space under the same circumstances, such as events held outside the library's normal operating hours.
 These policies should be reviewed by the library’s legal counsel to ensure they meet legal requirements.
 If it is a library-initiated program, the library would bear the cost.